qindapao/linux_app_use_in_windows/README.md

-# linux_app_use_in_windows
+# linux app use in windows

-Introduces the method of running GUI programs remotely through wsl under windows.
+Introduces the method of running GUI programs remotely through `wsl` under windows and use `cygwin`.

 * remote_wsl_use_gui_app.md
+* cygwin_use_gui_app.md